Hello-Sai/EventsWebsite/README.md

 # User Specific Events in My Events page
 ![alt text](resource/r1/image-44.png)

+# This is Likes Page.
-# Likes Page .
-Likes will be differed with users.
-Each user have their own liked events
+# Likes will be differed from users, each user has his own liked events.

 # It won't effect other users

 ![alt text](resource/r1/image-55.png)
 No Events liked

-# logged out and login with another user kumar to like the event
+# Currently logged out and signing in with another user "kumar" to like the previous user created event
 ![alt text](resource/r1/image-66.png)
 ![alt text](resource/r1/image-77.png)